a2z2k26/bumba-voice/docs/integrations/README.md

 ## Integration Features

-CHATTA adds these capabilities to your development tools:
+Bumba Voice adds these capabilities to your development tools:

 - 🟢 **Natural voice conversations** - Speak your questions and hear responses
 - 🟡 **Real-time interaction** - Code changes happen as you talk